infinum/frontend-handbook/Code Quality/Creating a pull request.md

 Your pull request should have **all of the below**:

 -   The code should have been linted and prettified before the code review
+-   Pull requests should not be large and should contain a single feature
+    -   Create multiple pull requests in smaller chunks if needed
 -   Task ID (Productive, Jira, etc.)
 -   A title
 -   A description that includes